 On the Advanced tab, you’ll see the Collection Order drop-down menu.

 Here you can automatically sort titles alphabetically or by release date.

 However, some franchises have released prequel movies for popular characters that take place before the main story.

 We see this with the Harry Potter franchise, the Marvel Cinematic Universe, and Star Wars.

 For cases like those, Plex lets you manually organize a collection.

-Simply drag and drop the titles into whatever order you like from the collection’s detail page.
+Drag and drop the titles in whatever order you like from the detail page of the collection.

 When you manually re-organize the titles, the ‘collection order’ in the Edit Collection menu will change to ‘custom.’